Azure/azure-sdk-for-net/sdk/appconfiguration/Azure.Data.AppConfiguration/samples/Sample7_MockClient.md

-# Creating a Mock Client for Testing
+# Mock a Client for Testing

 Please refer to the provided guidance for detailed instructions: [Unit testing and mocking with the Azure SDK for .NET](https://learn.microsoft.com/dotnet/azure/sdk/unit-testing-mocking?tabs=csharp).